cmintert/Abyssal_TTRPG/Abyssal.md

 This could be a guard standing on watch looking out for intruders or two people arm-wrestling.
 In this case, both parties roll a Simple check without a Target Number.
 Both results are compared, and the higher result wins the check.
-In case of a tie, the higher skill value wins the test.
+In case of a tie, the higher Expertise Area Level wins the test.
 If there is no winner after that, the test is repeated.

 > Example
 >
 > Varik aims to slip undetected past a cybernetic sentinel patrolling
 > the dark corridors of an interstellar trade freighter.
-His skill value
+His Expertise Area Level
 > in \<Stealth\> is 5, while the sentinel\'s skill in \<Surveillance\>
 > is 7.
 Varik rolls a {10,6,15} for his stealth attempt.
 The middle of
 > the three values is 10, which is equal to the base, so no modification